Graduate Admissions in Biostatistics

 - Personal statement/essays: Applicants’ personal statement (MS) or responses to essay questions (PhD) are evaluated to assess not just their academic maturity and performance in the classroom, but also their prior engagement with research projects and service to their community.

-- Letters of recommendation (minimum of two)
+- Letters of recommendation (minimum of three)

 - Résumé/CV